ed-kung/lacpc/README.md

 Uses `supplemental-docs-splits.csv` to split `supplemental-docs.pdf` for all meetings contained in `meetings-manifest.csv`.
 Text content of each individual supplemental document is stored in `intermediate_data/cpc/<year>/<date>/supplemental-docs.pkl`.

+## Split and summarize agenda items

+`summarize-agenda-items.ipynb`

+Uses ChatGPT to extract and summarize individual agenda items from the raw text.
+Responses are stored in `intermediate_data/cpc/<year>/<date>/agenda-item-summaries.txt`.